publiclab/publiclab-archive/notes/ksabido/03-09-2021/is-it-to-late-to-fix-erosion.md

 ---
-title: Is it to late to fix erosion?
+title: 'Is it to late to fix erosion?'
 tagnames: question:general, general, first-time-poster
 author: ksabido
 path: /notes/ksabido/03-09-2021/is-it-to-late-to-fix-erosion.md